galaxyproject/training-material/Exome-Seq/tutorials/Exome-Seq.md

 **Tips: Switch on the `--header` parameter**

-To go further on Gemini, you can have a look at the following tutorials:
+To go further on **Gemini**, you can have a look at the following tutorials:

 - [Introduction](https://s3.amazonaws.com/gemini-tutorials/Intro-To-Gemini.pdf)
 - [Identifying *de novo* mutations underlying Mendelian disease](https://s3.amazonaws.com/gemini-tutorials/Gemini-DeNovo-Tutorial.pdf)